xenon-middleware/pyxenon/README.md

 ## API

-The API consists of all methods and classes exported in `__init__.py`, `xenon.files`, `xenon.jobs` and `xenon.exceptions`.
+The API consists of all methods and classes exported in `__init__.py`, `xenon.files`, `xenon.jobs`, `xenon.exceptions`, and `xenon.conversions`.
 Of each of the classes, find further documentation in the corresponding Xenon class.

+Due to a limitation of Java and Python interactions, classes can currently not be imported directly, they need to be called with their module name.
+For example, `from xenon.exceptions import XenonException; try: ...; except XenonException: ...` will fail.
+The `XenonException` must be called as `import xenon; xenon.exceptions.XenonException` or `from xenon import exceptions; exceptions.XenonException`.

 ## Contributing